The Bankrate promise

 - Purchases that are used or pre-owned

-Which Bank of America credit cards offer purchase protection?
+Which Bank of America credit cards are eligible for purchase protection?

-Currently, only one Bank of America credit card offers purchase protection as a cardholder perk.
-If you are eager to gain this important protection for items you buy, this card should be on your radar.
+As you can see, most of these cards offer up to $500 per claim in purchase protection, except for the Premium Rewards with a generous limit of $10,000 per claim.
+If you are eager to gain this important protection for items you buy, the Premium Rewards card should be on your radar.

 Bank of America® Premium Rewards® credit card

-The Bank of America Premium Rewards card starts you off with 50,000 points worth $500 when you spend $3,000 on your card within three months of account opening.
+The Bank of America Premium Rewards card starts you off with 50,000 points worth $500 when you spend $3,000 on your card within 90 days of account opening.
 You can also earn unlimited 2X points on travel and dining purchases and 1.5X points on everything else.
-A $95 annual fee applies, but you’ll qualify for perks like a $100 airline incidental fee credit, up to $100 toward Global Entry or TSA Precheck membership every four years and no foreign transaction fees.
+A $95 annual fee applies, but you’ll qualify for perks like up to $100 airline incidental statement credits annually, up to $100 toward Global Entry or TSA PreCheck membership every four years and no foreign transaction fees.

 Consumer protections you’ll receive with the Bank of America Premium Rewards card include purchase protection, trip delay reimbursement, trip interruption and cancellation insurance, coverage for lost and delayed baggage, emergency evacuation and transportation coverage, return protection, extended warranty on eligible items, roadside dispatch and more.

-How to file a claim with Bank of America purchase protection
+How to file a claim with purchase protection on Bank of America cards

-If you want to file a purchase protection claim with Bank of America, you can start the process by calling 1-800-VISA-911 or the number on the back of your credit card within 60 days of the damage or theft.
+If you want to file a purchase protection claim, you can start the process by calling 1-800-VISA-911 or the number on the back of your credit card within 60 days of the damage or theft.
 From there, the benefits administrator will ask you some basic questions about your claim and send you a claim form to fill out.

 At this point, you’ll need to complete your claim form and return it to Bank of America within 90 days of the damage or theft.
 The documentation you’ll need to provide includes: